How to keep pets safe during home renovations

 Worse, it could try to escape and might get lost.
-Pet insurance will help cover the cost of finding your straying animal, but you hardly want to be traipsing around your neighbourhood putting up posters when you’re trying to fit a new bathroom!
+Pet insurance cover will help cover the cost of finding your straying animal, but you hardly want to be traipsing around your neighbourhood putting up posters when you’re trying to fit a new bathroom!

 So try leaving a radio playing gentle music in your animal’s room.
 Consider buying a plug-in diffuser that emits pheromones to keep them calm.

 Most of all, make sure you take regular breaks from your DIY to cuddle and soothe your pet.
 Regard this period as a great excuse for some fabulous snuggles or really vigorous, long walks!

 Exercise your dog